min2ha/ukwa-site/content/target/48907/index.en.md

   "subject": "Russian Revolution Centenary"
 }

-# Study Group on the Russian Revolution - SGRR on Facebook

 Study Group on the Russian Revolution - SGRR on Facebook; one of the BASEES (British Association for Slavonic and East European Studies) study groups